Pulmonary Function Test - Gwinnett Pulmonary Sleep

 A blood-oxygen monitor displays the percentage of arterial hemoglobin in the oxyhemoglobin configuration.
 Acceptable normal ranges are from 95 to 100 percent, although values down to 90 percent are common.
 For a patient breathing room air, at not far above sea level, an estimate of arterial pO2 can be made from the blood-oxygen monitor SpO2 reading.

-We also perform exercise pulse oximetry for Medicare patients needing to re-qualify for their home oxygen and to evaluate a patient’s oxygen levels during exercise.
+Our lung specialists also perform exercise pulse oximetry for Medicare patients needing to re-qualify for their home oxygen and to evaluate a patient’s oxygen levels during exercise.

 Coumadin Clinic